Breaking News From ADA 2020

 Sunday, June 14 2020

 - A new study shows minority patients in states with Medicaid expansion experience fewer leg amputations.
 Data revealed the odds of a major amputation among non-white Medicaid beneficiaries decreased by 17.3 percent in early-adopter states and increased by 1 percent in non-adopter states.
 The research also indicated patients were seeking medical treatment earlier and were able to prevent amputations.
 Existing research shows more than half of people with diabetes-related lower-extremity amputation die within five years, a rate higher than most cancer-related deaths.
 It’s estimated up to one-third of patients with diabetes will develop a foot ulcer, the most common reason for foot and leg amputation.

 Saturday, June 13 2020

-- Eli Lilly and Company presented real-world data that showed at a 6-month follow-up, Trulicity (dulaglutide) had significantly higher adherence and longer persistence compared to weekly injections with semaglutide and exenatide (BCise pen) in people with Type 2 diabetes new to GLP-1 receptor agonist (RA) treatment.
+- Eli Lilly and Company presented real-world data that showed at a six-month follow-up, Trulicity (dulaglutide) had significantly higher adherence and longer persistence compared to weekly injections with semaglutide and exenatide (BCise pen) in people with type 2 diabetes new to GLP-1 receptor agonist (RA) treatment.
 Fewer patients also discontinued Trulicity compared to semaglutide and exenatide.

-- A nationwide study from France showed overall DKA rates were reduced in the year following FreeStyle Libre system initiation by 52% for patients with T1D and 47% for patients with T2D.
-The results were expectedly even more impressive for those who had not been monitoring their blood sugar prior to (60% reduction in T1D, 51% in T2D).
+- A nationwide study from France showed overall diabetic ketoacidosis (DKA) rates were reduced in the year following FreeStyle Libre system initiation by 52 percent for patients with type 1 diabetes (T1D) and 47 percent for patients with type 2 diabetes (T2D).
+The results were expectedly even more impressive for those who had not been monitoring their blood sugar prior to (60 percent reduction in T1D, 51 percent in T2D).